 What’s the difference, you ask?
 Well, there are two components that, when united by friction, ignite the matches.
 Safety matches only have one of those components in the head of the match.
 The other component is in the striking surface on the box, so that when you rub the match along that surface it ignites.
 Strike anywhere matches have both components in the head of the match (that’s why the head has two colors, usually white and red.) that combine with any friction on any surface.
 The problem with safety matches is that with repeated use the striking surface can become worn and the second component used up so that you are unable to ignite the matches.
 So get strike anywhere matches so that you can light them…anywhere.

 Table Salt.
 I list this separately from Epsom salt.
 While the uses for Epsom salt are mostly health and garden, you will use table salt mostly in the kitchen and for food preservation.
 It is so inexpensive, there’s no reason not to have a lot.
+There are many varieties of salt.
 Most food storage guides say to store one pound per person per year.
-I would suggest five pounds per person per year.
+If you are going to use it for canning and preservation, I would suggest five pounds per person per year.
 This article gives lots of uses for salt and has pointers on how to store.

 Canning Supplies/Reusable Storage Containers.
 Don’t fill your limited storage space with disposable things that can only be used once.
 Ziploc baggies are a great convenience, but you can only reuse them a few times before they wear out.
 Consider having a good supply of jars for storage.
 I prefer glass jars because they have so many uses and do not retain oils, chemicals or smells like plastic containers do.